- Aug 27, 2020

 In fact, video only enters the public domain through three different doors:

-- If a creator forfeits their rights to a video, it enters the public domain.
+If a creator forfeits their right to video, it enter the public domain.

-- If a government produces a video, they are legally obligated to release it into the public domain for public use.
+If a government produces a video, they are legally obligated to release into the public domain for public use.

 But as you might expect, that’s an extremely rare thing.
 Most filmmakers want to hold the rights to things they pour so much time and effort into.
 So while public domain video does exist, it will either be difficult to find or of...let’s call it “inconsistent” quality.